 Some people worry that others will think of them differently because of their injury.
 If you are distancing yourself from other people or avoiding activities you used to enjoy, seeking support may be the first step toward living your life the way you really want to.

 What can I do about the emotional effects related to a physical injury?

 The first step to responding to the challenges of a physical injury is to realize that your outlook on your situation plays an important role.
 An empowered attitude may help your recovery and improve your quality of life.
 Try to:

-- Practice relaxation or grounding techniques—Deep breathing, taking a step back from negative thoughts to gain perspective, or time in a quiet place to collect your thoughts can help relieve stress and get you through difficult moments
+Practice relaxation or grounding techniques: Breathing deeply, taking a step back from negative thoughts to gain perspective, or spending time in a quiet place to collect your thoughts can help relieve stress and get you through difficult moments

-- Find a new purpose for your life—This may be something short-term, like preparing for a special event or holiday, or long-term, like devoting your time to helping other injured or disabled Veterans
+Find a new purpose for your life: This may be something short-term, such as preparing for a special event or holiday, or long-term, such as devoting your time to helping other injured or disabled Veterans

 You can also take this free, confidential self-assessment to evaluate how well you are coping with your injury and to find resources for managing the stress of having a physical injury.
 This assessment won’t tell you for sure how you are progressing, but it may provide you with helpful suggestions for dealing with your injury.

 Take the next step – make the connection.

 Every day, Veterans connect with resources, services, and support to address the issues impacting their lives.
 If coming to terms with a physical injury is interfering with your health, relationships, and daily activities, you may want to reach out for support.
 Consider connecting with: